serch405/java-selenium/README.md

    ```sh
    mvn clean test -Dbrowser=chromeHeadless
    ```
-By default, tests get executed locally, but you can execute them on an isolated environment (Selenoid), just pass an additional argument:
+By default, tests get executed locally, but you can execute them in an isolated environment (Selenoid), just pass an additional argument:
    ```sh
    mvn clean test -Denvironment=local_selenoid
    ```